Communities Mental Health & Wellbeing Funding Recipients

 We are seeking funding to continue and grow our Connect Clubs which will be host to adults (18+) to socialize for two hours, once a week.
 The clubs will provide a safe space for those who feel unsafe or less comfortable to socialize in the evenings.
 The service will be of low cost and will offer adults a place to socialize in a similar manner to our evening clubs but during the day.
 Clubs and activity groups for 18+ can be very enriching and improve their mental health and wellbeing.
 Our club will be to provide more than allocation and teas/coffees but also a lunch and the opportunity to talk, play games, karaoke, raffles, bingo, occasional singers etc.

-We are seeking funding for the following:
+Sought funding for the following:

 • Motion Picture License so we are able to watch movies together on a Sunday evening in the lounge